 Figure 7.
-The difference in $M_2$ amplitude (m) between the FL and control simulation (i.e. FL - Control) for 7 m SLR using boundary conditions generated from a global 7 m SLR scenario (left) and using boundary conditions generated from TPXO8 (right).
+The difference in M_2 amplitude (m) between the FL and control simulation (i.e. FL-control) for 7 m SLR using boundary conditions generated from a global 7 m SLR scenario (a) and using boundary conditions generated from TPXO8 (b).

 Figure 8.
-The dissipation (W $m^{-2}$ ) associated with the $M_2$ constituent across the entire model domain (left) and the difference in dissipation between the 7 m FL simulation and the control run (i.e. FL - Control, right).
+The dissipation $(W m^{-2})$ associated with the M2 constituent across the entire model domain (a) and the difference in dissipation between the 7 m FL simulation and the control run (i.e. FL-control, b).